AbrarAli22/devops-doc/DevOps.md

 this is used to show or see memory information
 19) top/htop command
-it is pre build command It is used for displaying information about the system and its top CPU-consuming processes as well as RAM usage. it is like as ps command htop is a tool to monitor the process and manage with more attractive colors and functionality Comparison between top and htop:
+it is pre build command It is used for displaying information about the system and its top CPU-consuming processes as well as RAM usage. it is like as ps command from top get back command is press q for exit;
+htop is a tool to monitor the process and manage with more attractive colors and functionality Comparison between top and htop:
 20) echo